Blow Job (1964 film)

-Blow Job is a silent film directed by Andy Warhol.
+Blow Job is a 1964 American silent film directed by Andy Warhol.
 It depicts the face of an uncredited DeVeren Bookwalter as he apparently receives fellatio from an unseen partner.
 While shot at 24 frames per second, Warhol specified that it should be projected at 16 frames per second, slowing it down by a third.

 Despite the salacious title, the film shows only the expression on the young man's face; the implied sexual act itself is not seen.
 Whether it is a male or a female performing the act is not stated, and the viewer must assume that fellatio is occurring.
 The salaciousness has also been speculated to be entirely in the title with no fellatio actually being performed.

-Making
+Background and production

 The identity of the person performing the act is disputed.
-Warhol states in his book Popism: The Warhol Sixties (1980) that five different boys performed the fellatio.
-In this book, Warhol writes that he originally asked Charles Rydell, the boyfriend of filmmaker Jerome Hill, to star in the film, promising that there would be "five beautiful boys" to perform the act.
+Poet Willard Maas has been identified as the person performing the act, but Warhol states in his book Popism: The Warhol Sixties (1980) that five different boys performed the fellatio.
+In his book, Warhol writes that he originally asked Charles Rydell, the boyfriend of filmmaker Jerome Hill, to star in the film, promising that there would be five different boys to perform the act.

 However, when Warhol set up the film shoot at The Factory on a Sunday, Rydell failed to show up.
 Warhol phoned Rydell at Hill's suite at the Algonquin Hotel and asked where Rydell was.
 Rydell replied that he thought Warhol was kidding, and had no intention of appearing in such a film.
 When he declined, Andy used "a good-looking kid that happened to be hanging around the Factory that day", who was later identified as Bookwalter.

-By that time, the five boys had departed, but Warhol's notoriously poor memory kept the five boys in place for the version given in the much later book POPism.
+Release

+According to Warhol, the first public screening of his film was at Ruth Kligman's Washington Square Art Gallery, in the fall of 1964.
+Jonas Mekas's Film Culture Non-Profit Organization sponsored the screening, but the event remained unadvertised due to the recent seizures of sexually explicit experimental films.